 The Biology Department provides a diversity of career options through three courses of study that lead to a Bachelor of Science degree in Biology.

-Option 1 Biology 1, which enables majors to pursue graduate degrees with an option for employment at the bachelor level.
+B.S. in Biology (Track 1): enables majors to pursue graduate degrees with an option for employment at the bachelor level.

-Option 2 Biology 2, students will follow Option 1 then seek specific endorsement. (e.g., teachers’ licensure)
+B.S. in Biology (Track 2): students will follow Option 1, then seek specific endorsement. (e.g., teachers’ licensure)

-Option 3 Biology 3, Pre-professional, which provides a background for students having an interest in medicine, dentistry, veterinary medicine, optometry, pharmacy, osteopathy, and podiatry.
+B.S. in Biology Pre-professional (Track 3): provides a background for students seeking post-graduate training in medicine, dentistry, veterinary medicine, optometry, pharmacy, osteopathy, podiatry and advanced graduate research fields.

 The curriculum includes 15 credit hours of approved laboratory work in molecular biology/genomics, cell biology, and proteins and proteomics.
 The program is designed for the continuing education of research technicians with baccalaureate degrees in academic and industrial laboratories, new college graduates who want to enhance their knowledge, and undergraduates who are interested in developing skills in the latest biotechnology techniques.